Working with Stress and Anxiety: A Modelling and Mindfulness Approach

 How can wetap into ourown creative resources even in difficult moments?

 This programme draws on a wide range of contemporary research and models in this field, and offers approaches with both personal and professional development in mind.
-It offers tools and frameworks for individuals, as well as to coaches, managers, trainers etc., who want to learn more about the underlying mechanisms of stress and about possible, constructive pathways to recovery and balance.
+It offers tools and frameworks for coaches, managers, trainers etc., as well as individuals who want to learn more about the underlying mechanisms of stress and about possible, constructive pathways to recovery and balance.

 ‘Stress’ as a label for ‘survival’ patterns and meaning-making